Annotations for “The Time of Our Lives” 8 pages in Cinema Purgatorio #5

 - The ad text is a mordant restatement of the main theme of this installment: our lives speed quickly towards death.

-- “…there’s something obvious that you’re ignoring yourself.”
-Such as the mounting evidence that you, yourself, are dead, and in purgatory.
+- “There’s something obvious that you’re ignoring yourself” apparently refers to the mounting evidence that you (Purgatorio‘s protagonist), yourself, are dead, and in purgatory.

 - The hands repeat P1,p2.
 These are the second panel and the second to last panel of the story, so they perhaps show a palindrome, or repeating/cyclical narrative, in contrast to the linear progress (decline) portrayed in the film within the comic.